Explore and validate relationships in semantic models and dataframes

 fabric.list_relationships("my_dataset")

-• the workspace of your notebook, if there's no Lakehouse attached.
+The workspace of your notebook, if there's no lakehouse attached.

-Visualize relationships in a semantic model
+Visualize relationships in semantic models

-By using this function, you can create a graph that displays the connections between tables and columns, making it easier to understand the semantic model's structure and how different elements are related.
+The plot_relationship_metadata function helps you visualize relationships in a semantic model so you can gain a better understanding of the model's structure.
+This function creates a graph that displays the connections between tables and columns.
+The graph makes it easier to understand the semantic model's structure and how different elements are related.

 import sempy.fabric as fabric